WeblateOrg/weblate/docs/user/checks.rst

 :Check class: ``weblate.checks.source.LongUntranslatedCheck``
 :Flag to ignore: ``ignore-long-untranslated``

-When the string has not been translated for a long time, it is can indicate problem in a source string making it hard to translate.
+When the string has not been translated for a long time, it can indicate a problem in a source string making it hard to translate.